 Admiralty law sets the standard for boating, shipping, navigating, selling, and other activities that occur on domestic or international waters.

-Courts look at two factors to determine whether claims for boating injuries will be controlled by Alabama common law or admiralty law:
+Courts look at two factors to determine whether Alabama common law or admiralty law will control claims for boating injuries:

 - If the incident was on a navigable waterway (i.e., a body of water that a boat can travel to from a connecting body of water)